denis-beurive/jekyll-with-github/README.md

 2. Replace your site's existing `Gemfile` with the newly generated one.
 3. Launch the Jekyll web server.

+> Kindly note that the command lines provided in this document are tailored for Windows Command Prompt (CMS/DOS).
+> Adapting them for BASH is a simple task.

 ## Generate the "Gemfile" that matches the GitHub environment for Jekyll

 This Python script retrieves the GitHub Pages dependency versions and generates the 'Gemfile' based on the specified versions: